nhjschulz/pyTRLCConverter/examples/simple_req_translation/README.md

 ## Simple Requirement with Translation Example

-The example just shows how the requirements in a **single file** are converted to Markdown format **without any project specific conversion**, but **with a translation file** to translate the requirement type attribute name. pyTRLCConverter will generate without project specific conversion functions just a simple output.
+The example demonstrates how the requirements in a **single file** are converted to Markdown format **without any project specific conversion**, but **with a translation file** to translate the requirement type attribute name.
+The pyTRLCConverter will generate a simple output without project-specific conversion functions.

 ## Issues, Ideas And Bugs